tunlusoy/Data-Science-Tools/README.md

 - [Mozenda](http://www.mozenda.com/): Mozenda is a Cloud-based web scraping service.
 It provides many useful utility features for data extraction.
 Users will be allowed to upload extracted data to cloud storage.

+## Special Use-Case Tools
+- [Splunk](https://www.splunk.com/): Splunk is a software for searching, monitoring, and analyzing machine-generated big data, via a Web-style interface.

 ## Top Free Web Scraping Software
 - [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/): Beautiful Soup is a Python library designed for web-scraping HTML and XML files.
 You can install this free web scraping software If you run Debian or Ubuntu system.